Advancing inclusivity through assistive technology

 People with learning disabilities, attention issues, difficulty with problem-solving and executive functioning, and color blindness can modify text sizes, the space between text lines, and website colors.

-4. Voice recognition software
+4. Voice assistants/voice recognition software

 People with restricted fine motor function, slow-acting muscles, or tremors and twitches use speech-to-text assistive technology that converts their speech into digital text.
+Speech recognition software dictates texts or gives voice commands to your smartphone, opening doors to new ways for everyone to interact with the digital world.

 5. Writing and reading assistants